LibreCAD/docs/ref/widgets.rst

     :scale: 67
     :alt: Command Line Dock

 The *Command Line* is for users that want to draw by using keyboard commands.
-Commands, such as "li" for line, "cir" for circle, etc, are entered at the command line along with the required parameters (e.g. start and end coordinates for a line).
+Commands, such as "li" for a line, "cir" for a circle, etc, are entered at the command line along with the required parameters (e.g. start and end coordinates for a line).
 Using the command line can be faster and/or more precise than drawing using exclusively a mouse and toolbars.
-The available commands are listed with the :ref:`Drawing Tools <tools>` and :ref:`snaps <snaps>`.
+The available commands are listed with the :ref:`Drawing Tools <tools>` and :ref:`Snapping <snaps> tools`.
 There are also commands available for :ref:`Edit <edit>` and :ref:`View <view>` operations.

 Note that LibreCAD is designed with emphasis on mouse input and at the moment some options can be only selected by using the mouse as there is no equivalent command.